Marko Testing Library is not dependent on any test runner. However, it is

 dependent on the test environment.
 This package works for testing both server

-side, and client side Marko templates and provide a slightly different
+side, and client-side Marko templates and provides a slightly different

-implementation for each.
+implementation optimized for each.
 This is done using a

 just like in Marko.